oplik0/opliko-hashnode-backup/cl41tosl2016npmnv3adhan4f.md

 # Introduction

-You Only Have One Chance is the first and the easiest (after the sanity check that was Bonjour) of smart contract challenges in this edition of SEETF
+You Only Have One Chance is the first and the easiest (after the sanity check that was Bonjour) of smart contract challenges in this edition of SEETF.

+#### Challenge Description:
+> Sometimes in life, you only have one chance.
+Your goal is to make isSolved() function returns true!

+#### Author: AtlanticBase

 # setup